-We are planning to launch a two-year study in early 2019 to better understand the charging patterns for residential electric vehicles.
+We are planning to launch a two-year study in 2019 to better understand the charging patterns for residential electric vehicles.
 In exchange for completion of surveys and data about EV charging and use, qualified customers may be eligible for up to $250 per year.

 To be eligible, customers must be a residential Tacoma Power customer, own or lease a fully battery electric vehicle or plug in electric hybrid, and own their own EV charging equipment.

 Are you a current or future EV owner interested in learning more?
 Sign up below to receive information and updates about this pilot program.

 If you have questions, please email EVCharge@cityoftacoma.org, call 253-502-8363 or view the Frequently Asked Questions below.

 Looking for more information on EVs?
 Click here for upcoming events, educational resources and ways to connect with other EV enthusiasts.

 - What is the goal of the study?

 We intend to collect charging information for Electric Vehicles (EV) and Plug-In Hybrid Electric Vehicles (PHEV) in our service territory.
 Results of the study will help us better understand how EVs affect the electric system and will inform how we can better assist EV customers through potential new programs, education, and new services.